craigs/sample-reactjs-app/README.md

 window.Terms = new TermsStore()
 ```

-There will only ever one instance of any store we create.
+There will only ever one instance of any store we create, in this case, it is Terms.

 I have an attribute _accepted just to record if I agree and a getter/setter method.
 The store also registers with the AppDispatcher to receive application messages.

-Follow the message.
+Let's follow the message through the system.
 Some kind of event happens that sends a message to our AppDispatcher.
-It broadcasts the payload to all registered callbacks.
-In my store, any payload that has the actionType of "ACCEPT_TERMS", I set the @_accepted variable and then emit the event "TERMS_CHANGE"
+It broadcasts the payload to all registered callbacks, to which TermsStore registered to receive messages.
+In TermsStore, any payload that has the actionType of "ACCEPT_TERMS", I set the @_accepted variable and then emit the event "TERMS_CHANGE".
+We now need to listen for the event in components that rely on the Terms state.

 # Listening to emitted events